lewagonjapan/programming4everybody/README.md

-## Welcome to Programming for Everybody
+## Welcome to Programming for Everybody - Season 24!
 This repository contains all the files you'll see during the webinars of the course Programming for Everybody hosted by [Le Wagon Tokyo](https://www.lewagon.com/tokyo).
 Welcome aboard! 🎉

 #### ⚠️ IMPORTANT